q2softwarenl/spatie-medialibrary-manager/README.md

 - [x] Refactor Livewire file structure, eliminate usage of multiple nested Livewire components
 - [ ] Make front-end independent of any frameworks / UI component sets
 - [ ] Bug: Tweak file validation to accept only allowed files
-- [ ] Bug: Add filesize validation
 - [ ] Bug: Disable "Download All" button if no files are available
+- [ ] Bug: Refresh mediaItem if thumb generation is queued
+- [ ] Feature: Filesize validation
-- [ ] Feature: Add policies to set rules for individual collections
+- [ ] Feature: Policies to set rules for individual collections
 - [ ] Feature: Add active folder to url.
-- [ ] Feature: Add support for single file collections.
+- [ ] Feature: Support for single file collections.

 The beta version is scheduled for release at the start of May.